mhasan004/Play-Share-App/README.md

     1. Client sends initial request to server (/auth/ routes only).
     2. Server generates RSA public and private keys and send to public key to client:
-      * 1) header `hand-shake` = 0
+      * 1) header `handshake` = 0
       * 2) header `pub_key` = public key
     3. Client generates a random hash (`SYMMETRIC_KEY`) and encrypts with public key and sends request to server with two headers:
-      * 1) header `hand-shake` = 0
+      * 1) header `handshake` = 0
       * 2) header `key` = `SYMMETRIC_KEY` encrypted with public key
-    4. Server will then decrypt the `SYMMETRIC_KEY` with the private key and will send a response with header `hand-shake` = 1, signifying handshake completed for server.
+    4. Server will then decrypt the `SYMMETRIC_KEY` with the private key and will send a response with header `handshake` = 1, signifying handshake completed for server.
-    5. Client will finish by sending a request with header `hand-shake` = 1, signifying it has received the server's message
+    5. Client will finish by sending a request with header `handshake` = 1, signifying it has received the server's message
-    6. Server will only fulfill requests for auth routes if the `hand-shake` header is set to 1.
+    6. Server will only fulfill requests for auth routes if the `handshake` header is set to 1.
 This means that server has the client's `SYMMETRIC_KEY` and can decrypt request.
 If server cannot decrypt request, the `SYMMETRIC_KEY` is incorrect and server will refuse request.
     7. Symmetric keys are stored in a dictionary in the server (will move it to a key-value database).
 If user logs out, entry is deleted

     </details>